Sukii/OnContradictions/README.md

 The method of indentifying rational numbers of the form $p/q$ with two-dimensional grid $(p,q)$ breaks the topological neighbourhood relationships, so in a sense it deconstructs it in different context misrpresenting it.

 One of the essence of uncountability is the fact that one cannot find the next number in the ordered list and this fact is satisfied by both the set of rational numbers, $Q$ and the set of real numbers, $R$.

+## NP vs P - the exact problem as a limiting case of approximate problem

+In reality, mathematical idealizations are scale limits of real problems.
+Just as we cannot have a measuring scale of infinite length, these limiting problems are unrealistic abstractions, but they are useful to capture essence of some problems as a simplified cartoon sketch.

+In our earlier sections we saw how the continuum hypothesis and set theory could be understood.
+In the same vein, let us consider a simple NP-complete problem, the [subset sum problem](https://en.wikipedia.org/wiki/Subset_sum_problem).
+The subset sum problem is the problem of indentifying a set of $N$ numbers in a given set that add-up to a given number $M$.
+It is easy to verify that they add-up to $M$, but difficult to find such numbers, especially that there is no solution whose effort estimate is polynomial in $N$ and so expected to be exponenetial in $N$.
+These problems are realted to the packing problem of finding if a given set of objects fit a bag, a problem that every travellor has enough experience to know that it is complex.
+In fact, every time we pack a bag we find that some thing is sticking out frustrating us so much that we sometimes off-load the bag and restart the packing again!

+Now let us consider the approximate version of this problem and see how it is solved.
+We will give a rough sketch here, but for more details please refer to the [source](https://en.wikipedia.org/wiki/Subset_sum_problem#Polynomial_time_approximate_algorithm).

+...

+In the above approximate problem the introduction of an $\epsilon > 0$ managed to convert it into a problem of polynomial complexity, so the problem of NP-complexity class under the limit $\epsilon \to 0$ establishes the result NP=P. Howvever, we also expect that for the exact problem, $\text{NP}\ne \text{P}$ and that in fact that it can only be solved in an effort that grows as exponential of $N$ and not polynomial in $N$.
+This can also be established from another angle that if we look at the Talor series expansion of the exponetial function of $N$,i.e.,

+$$
+\exp(N) = 1 + N + \frac{N^2}{2!} + \frac{N^3}{3!} + \cdots
+$$

+then it truncates to a polynomial but the limit is an exponential.

+In order to establish that it remains a polynomial in $N$ we have to find an upper-bound on the degree of the polynomial $N$, so that it remains polynomial in the limiting process also.
+We will now consider sub-classes of problems that have these limiting properties.